Instruction for Authors

 Chapter in book

-Beginning 2012 the RJN will not provide free reprints.
-The authors will be provided with a pdf-file of their article by the Editorial Office.
+The RJN does not provide free reprints.
+The authors will be provided with a pdf-file of their article.

 International copyright laws apply to all material published in the RJN with authors retaining all and full copyrights for their articles.
 Prior approval and permission should be obtained from the appropriate author(s) and the Editorial Board of the RJN before copying or reproducing any material published in the journal.